rdesantis/hauldata/README.md

 *DBPA lets you easily automate database workflow tasks.
 It's like SSIS but much easier.*

 Java-based, it works with any database that has a JDBC driver.
-Used extensively with MS SQL Server.
-Tested with MySQL.
+All functionality is in extensive daily production use with MS SQL Server and Redshift.
+Also tested extensively with MySQL and H2.

 What's It Do?
 -------------